maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

     window.connect("delete_event", gtk.main_quit)

-This call creates a new HildonButton.
+This call creates a new hildon.Button.
 This button allows to set two labels, one main label and another secondary one.
 It is also possible set the size of the button and how the labels will be arrange.
-Notice that you can use GtkButton's in Hildon applications in case you don't need those additional features.
+Notice that you can use gtk.Button's in Hildon applications in case you don't need those additional features.

 ::